libmir/D-YAML/docs/tutorials/custom_types.md

 to Colors via their constructor.

-You can find the source code for what we've done so far in the `examples/constructor` directory in the D:YAML package.
+You can find the source code for what we've done so far in the `examples/constructor` directory in the `mir-yaml` package.

 ## Resolver

-Specifying tag for every color can be tedious.
-D:YAML can implicitly resolve scalar tags using regular expressions.
+Specifying tag for every color can be tedious. `mir-yaml` can implicitly resolve scalar tags using regular expressions.
 This is how default types are resolved.
-We will use the [Resolver](../api/dyaml.resolver.html) class to add implicit tag resolution for the Color data type (in its scalar form).
+We will use the [Resolver](../api/mir-yaml.resolver.html) class to add implicit tag resolution for the Color data type (in its scalar form).